Malaysia confirms 3 more Wuhan virus cases, bringing total to 7

 READ: Malaysia suspends immigration visas for visitors from Hubei amid spread of Wuhan virus

-Malaysia has stepped up screening checks and all entry points into the country and temporarily suspended the granting of visas for all residents from China's Hubei province.
+Malaysia has stepped up screening checks at all entry points into the country and temporarily suspended the granting of visas for all residents from China's Hubei province.

 Follow us on Telegram for the latest updates: https://cna.asia/telegram